High cholesterol monitoring

 - At the end of your visit, you are provided with a visit summary, receipt and educational material about your diagnosis.
 At your request, we can send your primary care provider information about your visit.

 A comprehensive cholesterol test is also called a lipid panel or lipid profile.
-The results of a lipid panel provide 4 measurements:
+The results of a lipid panel provide four results:*

-- Total cholesterol: The sum of all the types of cholesterol in your blood.
+- Total cholesterol: The sum of all cholesterol in the blood.

-- Low-density lipoprotein (LDL): The undesirable “bad” kind of cholesterol that can build up plaque and clog your blood vessels.
-This can increase your risk of having a heart attack or stroke.
+- Low-density lipoprotein (LDL): The undesirable (“bad”) kind of cholesterol that can build up plaque and clog blood vessels.
+This can increase risk of having a heart attack or stroke.

 - Triglycerides: These are converted by the body from unused calories and then stored in fat cells.
 Hormones release triglycerides into the bloodstream for energy between meals.

-Fasting is required to accurately measure your triglycerides.
-For the best results, do not have any food or drinks except water for 8 to 12 hours the night before the test.
+Fasting is required to accurately measure triglycerides.
+For the best results, do not have any food or drinks except water for 8 to 12 hours before the test.

 IMPORTANT!
 PLEASE READ: This material is for reference only and should not be used to determine treatment for specific medical conditions.
 Please visit a health care provider for evaluation, diagnosis and treatment of any symptoms you may be experiencing.
 If you're experiencing a medical emergency, please dial 911 or visit your local emergency department.